SAP-archive/lumira-extension-da-sample/README.md

 # Data Access Extensions

+This repo contains a Sample Data Access extension that can be used as starter code for you to build your own.
+Read below for more information on Data Access Extensions for SAP Lumira, walkthroughs, and tutorials.

-(If you already familiar with building Data Access extensions, feel free to download this repo as starter code and/or use the [Quickstart Guide](./Docs/walkthrough/quickstart.md).)
+(If you already familiar with building Data Access extensions, feel free to  skip to downloading this repo and/or using the [Quickstart Guide](./Docs/walkthrough/quickstart.md).)

 ## Overview
 SAP Lumira 1.x and 2.x Discovery are self-service data visualization tools that make it easy to create interactive maps, charts, and infographics.
 Import & clean data from a variety of sources, build visualizations, and share stunning dashboards.